Rex Tillerson: Other affiliations

 Tillerson is a trustee of the Center for Strategic and International Studies and the American Petroleum Institute.
 He is also a member of the Business Roundtable.
 In 2013, he became a member of the National Academy of Engineering.
 He was a member of the executive committee of The Business Council for 2011 and 2012.

-Tillerson is a long-time volunteer with the Boy Scouts of America (BSA), and from 2010 to 2012 was their national president, its highest non-executive position.
+Tillerson is a long-time volunteer with the Boy Scouts of America (BSA), and from 2010 to 2012 was its national president, its highest non-executive position.
 Tillerson is a Distinguished Eagle Scout, and his father was a BSA executive.
 Tillerson is a long-time supporter of the BSA and has said, "I think the highlight of my youth and adolescent years were my achievements in Scouting."
 In 2009, Tillerson was inducted into the Eagle Scout Hall of Fame of the Greater New York Councils.
 Ray L. Hunt, a close friend and the chairman of Hunt Consolidated, told the Dallas Morning News, "To understand Rex Tillerson, you need to understand Scouting."

 After the end of his term as BSA president, he remained on the organization's National Executive Board.
 There he played a significant role in the board's 2013 decision to rescind the long-standing ban on openly gay youth as members.
 According to Center for Strategic and International Studies president John Hamre, Tillerson was instrumental in the change and "a key leader in helping the group come to a consensus".

 On July 9, 2017, Tillerson received the Dewhurst Award from the World Petroleum Council in recognition for "outstanding contribution to the oil and gas industry" during his 41 years at Exxon Mobil.